benrayfield/statvoxel/README.md

 # statvoxel

-UPDATE: movement in 3d works, see pic below...
+UPDATE: movement in 3d works, see pic below... (and very small: 43kB not including the screenshot below.
+Doing this for a massively multiplayer game world should be only slightly bigger)

 <img src=https://raw.githubusercontent.com/benrayfield/statvoxel/main/data/statvoxel/statvoxel_2020-12-22-3p_ScreenPixels512x512_mutableAftrans4x4.jpg>